-- 1. Download the Power Tools installer file and user manual - 2.
-Copy the installer file to a Windows PC that is attached to the same Ethernet network your camera is installed on. - Install Power Tools.
-Refer to the Power Tools Installation and User Manual.
+- Download the SADP Tool installer file. - Copy the installer file to a Windows PC that is attached to the same Ethernet network your camera is installed on. - Install SADP Tool.
+Refer to the SADP Tool Installation and User Manual.
 When the program opens, the following screen appears.

-4. Double click on the Discovery Tool icon.
 The tool will automatically discover cameras and recorders installed on the network.
-For example, in the example below, Discovery found the
+For example, in the example below, Discovery found the camera.